 – Capslock Logos

 All-caps logos have been an aesthetics nightmare for a long time now, and we’re glad we’re bidding them farewell.
-Major brands such as General Motors, The Body Coach, and Citrix recently got rid of their heavy, bulky, and aggressive brand marks and instead opted for more fluid, modern, and neater brand identity representations in the form of all-lowercase letters.
+Major brands such as General Motors, The Body Coach, and Citrix recently got rid of their heavy, bulky, and aggressive wordmark logos for business and instead opted for more fluid, modern, and neater brand identity representations in the form of all-lowercase letters.

 – Outline Strokes